Archives

 The Romance of a Busy Broker

-Romance of a Busy Broker: Short story by O. HenryThis title of this humorous but unlikely story by William Porter (aka O. Henry) might be a clever play on words.
-The setting is the office of Harvey Maxwell, a busy New York stockbroker, over the space of a single morning.
+Romance of a Busy Broker: Short story by O. HenryThis humorous but unlikely story by O. Henry is set in the office of Harvey Maxwell, a busy New York stockbroker, over the space of a single morning.
 When Harvey sits down at his desk, it is as if he changes from a man into a machine.
 He puts everything else out of his mind.
 It is a bad day on the stock market and, when things get quieter at lunchtime, he realizes that he has forgotten something more important than making money.
+Themes include the pressure of ‘modern’ business, love, preoccupation, workplace conflict, gender roles.
 More…

 Long Walk to Forever